am7590/Evaluation-of-Object-Detection-and-Object-Tracking-Models-for-AV-s/README.md

 # Evaluation of Object Detection and Object Tracking Models for Autonomous Vehicles

 ## PointPillars.md
 Environment setup instructions for the PointPillars object detection framework.

+## PTTR.md
+Environment setup instructions for the PTTR object tracking framework.

 ## carla_to_kitti.py
 This script converts spatial data from the CARLA simulator into KITTI-format files for evaluation.